Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch7/index.md

 </figure>

 The frequency domain representation of the forcing function 👆 shows that, although the force occurs once per revolution, all EOs are excited by it.

+!!!!ADD MORE ABOUT WHY THIS IS HAPPENING.
+WHY ARE ALL EOs EXCITED?

 ??? note
     The energy of the excitation diminishes as the EO increases.
 This is one reason why the first few EOs are the most likely to cause damage.
 Another reason is because higher modes usually have larger damping ratios.
 This means they are less likely to cause damage than the lower modes.

 This explains why a simple discontinuity in the flow path can excite the first few EOs of vibration.
 Obviously, the forcing function inside a turbomachine is not as simple as the one we've modeled above.
 But the principle remains the same.
 A non-sinusoidal periodic forcing function will excite some or all of the low EOs.

+I BELIEVE THERE WILL ALMOST ALWAYS BE A ONCE PER REVOLUTION COMPONENT SOMEWHERE IN THE FORCING FUNCTION.
+THIS SHOULD ALLOW EXCITATION OF EACH EO, AT LEAST THE LOW ONES.

 ## Campbell diagram
 Synchronous vibration can only occur when the excitation frequency coincides with a blade natural frequency.
 It is straightforward to calculate the shaft speed that will cause excitation at a natural frequency.
 We simply substitute the EOs we expect may occur into [Equation 1](#equation_01) and solve for $\Omega$.